God of War (2018 video game): Reviews

-Plessas felt that the RPG elements present in the game make this installment "unique" compared to previous entries.
-He said the game allows players to "specialize Kratos to meet the specific task at hand, or develop a build that best suits a preferred playstyle."
+Plessas felt that the RPG elements made God of War unique.
+He said players could "specialize Kratos to meet the specific task at hand, or develop a build that best suits a preferred playstyle".
 Although this did not make the game easier, he felt it did make it more manageable.
 Juba noted that although this type of upgrading "may be less exciting" compared to previous games where Kratos just learns new moves, it still "provides a powerful incentive to explore."
 Ryckert was disappointed by this type of customization.
 He felt the presentation was "half-baked" and that some materials were confusing as there was little explanation given for their use.
 He did, however, say it was "cool" to see new armor on Kratos.

 In terms of flaws, Plessas said that "God of War is so good that its most egregious failing is not letting fans play more of it", as New Game Plus was not an option at the time of the review.
 Juba said that "God of Wars momentum rarely falters, and when it does, the inconvenience is brief."
 One example he gave was the map, saying that although players have freedom to explore, it can be difficult to track Kratos's position.
-He also felt the fast-travel system was "weirdly cumbersome" and that it opens up too late in the game.
-Although he enjoyed these features, Faulkner noted some players may dislike that God of War has a lack of player agency, and players have to explore the majority of the game on foot or by boat since the fast-travel feature is unlocked late in the game.
+He also felt the fast-travel system was "weirdly cumbersome" and that it opens up too late.
+Although he enjoyed these features, Faulkner noted some players may dislike that God of War has a lack of player agency, and players have to explore the majority of the game on foot or by boat since the fast-travel feature is unlocked late.
 Brown felt that if anything in God of War was a letdown, it was the final fight against Baldur: "He's great from a narrative standpoint, unraveling in a manner that changes your perspective, but it's the fight itself that leaves you wanting.
 There are plenty of big boss battles and tests of skill throughout the course of the game, yet this fight doesn't reach the same heights, and feels like it was played a little safe."
 Hurley said his only criticism was that, "You can occasionally find yourself unsure if you're doing something wrong, or don't have the right equipment yet."

-In 2025, the game was awarded #39 in "The 50 Greatest Video Games of All Time" list by Rolling Stone.